daysv/res-interceptor/README.md

 res-interceptor
 ==================

-Get response in middleware with Express.
+Get & overwrite response in middleware with Express.

 ##Installation